Thursday, July 28, 2016

 It was then estimated that the fortune of the 30 most important merchants of Boston was between £10,000 and 20,000 for a 430-boat fleet.

-May 4, 1675 - Sir Edmund Andros lands in the Delaware colony with George Carteret, the governor of New Jersey.
+May 4, 1675 - Sir Edmund Andros lands in the Delaware colony with Philip Carteret, the governor of New Jersey.
 He comes to restore the Duke of York’s supremacy.

 Captain Cantwell who commanded New Castle met them at Falls (Trenton) and reported that the people of the colony were generally well prepared to work with the new authorities.
 Andros noticed that the defenses of the city had been restored and distributed land as he had just done in New York.
 He announced measures to support the economy as the opening of new roads and the building of dikes.
 He also ordered to repair the mills while prohibiting the distillation of grain, considering that the development of the colony went through its ability to export its production.